Graduate Student Handbook

 The Department of Land Resources and Environmental Sciences (LRES) at Montana State University offers graduate programs leading to the following degrees:

-• M.S. in Land Resources and Environmental Sciences
+- M.S. in Land Resources and Environmental Sciences (Accelerated and Online Options available)

-The purpose of the graduate program is to provide students with the opportunity to focus and extend their knowledge in a subject matter field as well as to develop their capability for critical thinking, originality in research and depth of academic training.
-The information contained in this booklet has been assembled for the convenience of graduate students and advisors in LRES.
-This booklet should be used in concert with the MSU Bulletin and information on The Graduate School website.
-Graduate students and advisors are expected to become thoroughly familiar with the regulations of this booklet and those of The Graduate School.
-Failure to follow these regulations and observe the degree requirements invariably results in complications and often delays progress in completing the chosen degree.
+The purpose of the graduate program is to provide students with the opportunity to focus and extend their knowledge in a subject matter field as well as to develop their capability for critical thinking, originality in research, and depth of academic training.
+The information contained in this handbook has been assembled for the convenience of graduate students and advisors in LRES.
+This booklet should be used in concert with the MSU Course Catalog and information on The Graduate School website.
+Graduate students and advisors are expected to become thoroughly familiar with the regulations of this handbook and those of The Graduate School.
+Failure to follow these regulations and observe thedegree requirements invariably results in complications and often delays progress in completing the chosen degree.
+The Graduate School Official Policies

 It is the student's responsibility to meet all deadlines regarding their graduate program.
 Deadlines may change from time to time.
-Check with The Graduate School and the LRES Student Academic Coordinator for updated information.
+Check with The Graduate School and the LRES Student Success Coordinator for updated information.
+The Graduate School Dates and Deadlines

-ALL FORMS MUST BE SUBMITTED TO AND REVIEWED BY THE LRES STUDENT ACADEMIC COORDINATOR BEFORE BEING SUBMITTED TO DOCUSIGN FOR SIGNATURES AND BEFORE GOING TO THE GRADUATE SCHOOL.
+ALL FORMS MUST BE SUBMITTED TO AND REVIEWED BY THE LRES STUDENT SUCCESS COORDINATOR BEFORE BEING SUBMITTED TO DOCUSIGN FOR SIGNATURES AND BEFORE GOING TO THE GRADUATE SCHOOL.

 APPOINTMENTS AND GENERAL GUIDELINES

-All new campus graduate students are required to attend a departmental orientation with the Department Head and LRES staff which will be held at the beginning of the semester.
+All new graduate students are required to attend a departmental orientation with the

 Assistantships